Michael sCott Giuliani

 Cantor, Bethany Lutheran Church & School

 Michael Scott Giuliani is Cantor (the historic Lutheran term for Director of Music) at Bethany Lutheran Church & School in Naperville, IL.
 Prior to coming to Bethany, he served as a church music in various settings throughout Illinois and South Carolina.
-He studied piano as an undergraduate student with Dr. Terree Shofner-Emrich at North Park University, and received the Master of Church Music in Organ degree from Concordia University Chicago where he studied church music with Jonathan Kohrs, organ with Dr. Steven Wente and piano with Kuang-Hao Huang.
+He studied piano as an undergraduate student with Dr. Terree Shofner-Emrich at North Park University, and received the Master of Church Music in Organ degree from Concordia University Chicago where he studied church music with Jonathan Kohrs, organ with Dr. Steven Wente, and piano with Kuang-Hao Huang.
 He is currently pursuing a PhD in Christian Worship.